 Tour Category: Easy to moderate walking for the most part, accommodations range from comfortable to simple (partly basic on the extension)

 THE DIRE SECURITY SITUATION IN NORTHERN CAMEROON, WHICH HAS MADE THE AREA VERY DANGEROUS FOR FOREIGN VISITORS, HAS CONTINUED UP TO THE TIME OF WRITING (JANUARY 2017).
 REPEATED ATTACKS, MURDERS AND KIDNAPPINGS BY BOKO HARAM INSURGENTS FROM NEIGHBOURING NIGERIA OVER RECENT YEARS, AND ARMED HIGHWAY ROBBERY AS A RESULT OF GENERAL LAWLESSNESS, HAVE RENDERED NORTHERN CAMEROON (FROM THE GAROUA REGION NORTH THROUGH THE MAROUA REGION AND WAZA NATIONAL PARK) A DEFINITE 'NO-GO' AREA FOR BIRDERS, WITH NO-TRAVEL WARNINGS IN PLACE FROM THE UK, US AND ALL OTHER MAJOR WESTERN GOVERNMENTS.
-WE ARE HOPING THE SITUATION WILL IMPROVE ENOUGH TO OPERATE A TOUR IN 2018, BUT WE WILL ONLY OPERATE THIS FABULOUS BIRDQUEST TOUR ONCE THE SECURITY SITUATION IN THE NORTH ALLOWS FOR A SAFE VISIT.
+WE ARE HOPING THE SITUATION WILL IMPROVE ENOUGH TO OPERATE A TOUR IN 2018 OR MORE LIKELY 2019, BUT WE WILL ONLY OPERATE THIS FABULOUS BIRDQUEST ITINERARY ONCE THE SECURITY SITUATION IN THE NORTH ALLOWS FOR A SAFE VISIT.

 Cameroon, lying a little north of the Equator, straddles the geographical dividing line between West and Central Africa.
 This marvellous country, immortalized for all wildlife enthusiasts by Gerald Durrell’s memorable account of his zoo collecting expedition ‘The Bafut Beagles’, offers the most exciting birding in West Africa.
 Nearly 900 species have been recorded from the country, far more than from any other comparable area in West Africa, and at least 25 endemic or near-endemic species (depending on the vagaries of modern taxonomy) grace this impressive total.